UltiHash/scripts/docs/how-to-setup-ultihash.md

 ```
 The Helm values shown above will install the following UltiHash cluster components:

 - OpenTelemetry collector - collect metrics and logs from application and selected metrics from nodes.
+The application level metrics exported by the collector are available [here](./ultihash-metrics.md).
 - Prometheus Node Exporter - exposes node metrics to OpenTelemetry Collector (can be switched off, see <a href="adv_config"> Advanced Configuration</a>)
 - Etcd and UltiHash Internal Services